-These are weekends (generally 3 to 4 days) set aside when the college closes down and all students are required to leave.
-These usually occur once a term (except Term 4) and are included in the Term Planner sent out each term.
-A light meal will be provided between 5.00 - 6.00pm on return from the closed weekend if requested.
+These are weekends (generally 3 to 4 days) set aside when the College closes down and all students are required to leave.
+These usually occur once a term (except Term 4) and are included in the Term Planner available on the College website.
+A light meal will be provided between 5:00pm - 6:00pm on return from the closed weekend if requested.

-Each semester the college will host a compulsory "stay in" weekend.
+Each semester the College will host a compulsory "stay in" weekend.
 This will enable students to participate as a whole and build relationships with staff and students.